 I realize this is not specifically float based.
 I discovered floating through podcasts so in a way the two feel connected and somehow it made sense to tell you about them.

 A podcast is recorded audio (sometimes video) uploaded to the internet.
 It’s generally long form, uninterrupted and largely unedited conversations, sometimes it’s educational or tells a story.
 It’s relatively easy to record and upload a podcast so there are thousands of different ones.
 No matter what you are into – there is a podcast for you!
 The best thing about podcasts is that they are FREE!
 Well mostly, some charge for special episodes, some have ad’s, others ask you to purchase things through their Amazon portal but there is enough free content to keep your ear drums buzzing for eternity!

 I listen to podcasts while I’m working, cooking, driving, walking the dog, or my favorite – grocery shopping.
 I am addicted to podcasts for their ability to economically entertain and educate.

 I first learned about floating while listening to the Joe Rogan Experience Podcast (JRE).
 Do you know who Joe Rogan is?
+I guess everyone does these days.
 Some people know him as the host of Fear Factor, others may recognize him as the long time commentator for the UFC, or from way back when he was on News Radio.
-The Joe Rogan Experience podcast just celebrated their 10th year of recording!
 The frequency of released episodes, quality and diversity of the guests have made the JRE a long running staple in my life, and garners millions of listeners.
 The JRE has sparked many other podcasts including the Duncan Trussell Family Hour, Tangentially Speaking with Dr. Chris Ryan, and Vancouver Real.
 Those are just a few of the many podcasts sparked from Joe Rogan’s conversations.

 (Julie Turner and Chris Ryan at the Float Conference)